 For example, under “hip”, it says: “Fear of going forward in major decisions.
 Nothing to move forward to.”

 Strangely enough, this description matches my experience at the time of that hip pain.
 The perfectionistic overachiever in me felt incapable of succeeding, and I had given up on exciting plans for the future.

 My body seemed to signal to me that my mindset wasn’t helpful.
 And that it’d serve me to change gears.

 That said, take the descriptions lightly.
 Approach them with an open mind.
-But know that some descriptions sound outright ridiculous.
+Some descriptions may sound outright ridiculous.

 If you have dry eyes and its description of “angry eyes, refusing to see with love” doesn’t resonate with you, move on.

 Try this meditation on emotional causes of physical symptoms:

 - Sit in a comfortable position.
 Close your eyes and breathe deeply for a few moments.

 - Look up your physical symptom, using Lise Bourbeau’s book Your Body’s Telling You: Love Yourself!, this excerpt or this site.